demipixel/dutie/README.md

 	if (bot.position.atHome()) return true;
 	return false;
 }, checkParams: [bot]});
-Dutie.add(sleep);
+Manager.add(sleep);

-Dutie.checkAll(); // This is automatically called at the end of a task, at a cancel, etc, but feel free to call it yourself if you need to
+Manager.checkAll(); // This is automatically called at the end of a task, at a cancel, etc, but feel free to call it yourself if you need to
 // Returns false because not at home.

 // Even if it does return true, it needs to have a higher priority than actPriority to overtake